avinashkr-ai/MQTT-WebSocket-Django-/README.md

-# MQTT WebSocket Django Application
+# MQTT WebSocket Django NextJS Application

 A complete Django application that subscribes to MQTT messages from ControlByWeb devices and broadcasts them to a Next.js frontend via WebSocket in real-time.